 The multidimensional, dynamic and sometimes fuzzy nature of risk (Haimes, 2009) makes the FuSDRA approach highly effective in analyzing risk of AUV loss in the Antarctic.
-It overcomes the shortcomings of existing risk analysis methods by taking into account both the dynamic complexity of the system, as well as uncertainties, vagueness and ambiguity of inter-relationships between risk variables.
+It overcomes the shortcomings of existing risk analysis methods by taking into account complexity of the system, dynamic nature of risk variables, uncertainties in causal relationships as well as soft factors which are difficult to quantify.
 Therefore, the resultant risk control policy recommendations, if implemented, are expected to be more reliable and effective than those put forward by existing risk analysis approaches.
 As demonstrated in the application example, the FuSDRA approach, being without complex mathematical computations is relatively easy to understand and apply.
-The FuSDRA approach also encourages a more collaborative involvement of stakeholders through iterative discussions throughout the entire process.
+The risk analysis process itself presents an invaluable learning opportunity for the involved stakeholders.
+Iterative discussions revealed insights on possible leverage points, indicators and decision rules to better manage the risk of AUV loss.
+In addition, regular review of the risk model not only helps to ensure relevance and sustainability of risk control efforts, but these sessions also act as refreshers on risk mitigation strategies for the stakeholders.

-With exception of the National Aeronautics and Space Admnistration (NASA) space shutle operations, risk management of complex systems used for science tends to follow a combination of mindfulness and anticiptionism.
-The main reason for this is the format of how science programs are funded (76).
-This gives little scope for implementing resilience or flexible strategies.
-In our application example, the FuSDRA approach makes an attempt to capture the impact of funding on the AUV risk, providing means to inform the implementation of risk management strategies.
-This enables risk managers to adapt risk management strategies to the environment in which the science department operates.
+In our application example, the FuSDRA approach makes an attempt to capture the impact of funding and recruitment on the AUV risk, providing means to inform the implementation of risk management strategies.
+This enables AUV owners to adapt risk management strategies to the environment in which the department operates.

-Despite the advantages of the FuSDRA approach in analyzing risk of AUV loss in the Antarctic, several challenges were also encountered.
-AUV experts have varied level of experience working with different types of AUVs.
+Despite the advantages of the FuSDRA approach in analyzing risk of AUV loss in the Antarctic, we also recognise that there are limitations.
+One major limitation is that the approach is dependent on expert judgement, which is subjected to bias.
+AUV experts come with a varied level of experience working with different types of AUVs.
 Even those who have had Antarctic experience may have worked for different organisations with various objectives.
 As a result, assumptions, perceptions and expectations differ between experts, often resulting in inconsistent or conflicting opinions during construction of the FuSDRA model.
 Similar issue was also encountered in other studies involving fuzzy logic (Ben-Arieh & Chen, 2006)(Meghdadi & Akbarzadeh-T, 2001).
 Exacerbating this problem is the fact that risk of AUV loss is a complex problem involving many risk variables.
 Attempts to include all suggested risk variables in a single risk model often results in models which are too complex for any practical analysis.
 To reduce the complexity of the risk model meant that assumptions had to be made, which may be subjected to differing interpretations.
-Lastly, the inability of the FuSDRA model to self-learn means that regular review is required to ensure relevance and sustainability of risk control efforts.
+Lastly, the inability of the FuSDRA model to self-learn means that regular review is required to ensure the relevance and sustainability of risk control efforts.
+Despite these limitations, the long-term reduction to risk of AUV loss arising from implementation of the recommended policies justifies the effort for the modelling.

 To overcome some of the mentioned challenges to further improve risk analysis of AUV operations in the Antarctic, further research can follow two tracks: First, to account for varying degrees of trust in experts in the risk model.
 This can be done with the use of intuitionistic fuzzy logic, which is an extension of classical fuzzy logic.
 It deals with vagueness by assigning to each element a membership degree and non-membership degree.
 Inputs provided by each individual experts can then be assigned a ‘certainty degree’ based on the level of trust (Takeuti & Titani, 1984).
 Secondly, to explore means of optimising fuzzy rules and facilitating self-learn by applying optimisation methods such as a genetic algorithm, neural networks or simulated annealing among others.